 By Johanna Mack

-The project will contribute to the theoretical discussion about chances and limits of current models and theories of media systems, and question their use for describing media systems in unstable, least developed contexts in Africa and beyond.
+The project will contribute to the theoretical discussion about chances and limits of current models and theories of media systems and question their use for describing media systems for a postcolonial and continuously unstable country such as Guinea-Bissau.
 The roles of media development within media systems will be in focus.

 Supervisors: Prof Jens Loenhoff, University Duisburg-Essen and Prof Susanne Fengler, Erich Brost Institute, Technical University Dortmund